michaelx/code-guide/css-styleguide.md

 - Don't use ids in selectors. `#header` is overly specific compared to, for example `.header` and is much harder to override.
 - Don’t nest more than 3 levels deep.
 Nesting selectors increases specificity, meaning that overriding any CSS set therein needs to be targeted with an even more specific selector.
 This quickly becomes a significant maintenance issue.
 - Avoid using nesting for anything other than pseudo selectors and state selectors.
 E.g. nesting `:hover`, `:focus`, `::before`, etc. is OK, but nesting selectors inside selectors should be avoided.
 - Don't `!important`.
 If you must, leave a comment, and prioritise resolving specificity issues before resorting to `!important`. `!important` greatly increases the power of a CSS declaration, making it extremely tough to override in the future.
 It’s only possible to override with another `!important` declaration later in the cascade.
+The only case [when you should](http://csswizardry.com/2016/05/the-importance-of-important/) use `!important` is for utility classes.
 - Don’t use `margin-top`.
 Vertical margins [collapse](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing).
 Always prefer `padding-top` or `margin-bottom` on preceding elements.
 - Avoid shorthand properties (unless you really need them).
 It can be tempting to use, for instance, `background: #fff` instead of `background-color: #fff`, but doing so overrides other values encapsulated by the shorthand property.
 (In this case, `background-image` and its associative properties are set to “none”.
 This applies to all properties with a shorthand: border, margin, padding, font, etc.